benwaldner/tuningup/README.md

 # tuningup
-Code for Tuning Up by David Sweet, Manning Publications
+Code for Tuning Up: From A/B Testing to Bayesian Optimization by David Sweet, Manning Publications